SFC Ofren ‘AC’ Arrechaga

 Seana went from planning a homecoming to planning a funeral.
 She recalled telling Ofren during the deployment that she would never bury him in a cemetery he had never seen, and thus chose to have him interred at Kentucky Veterans Cemetery West, where one of his fallen brothers-in-arms also lies.
 She then considered his other requests, “make sure you get a vehicle that’s more reliable” and “buy a house so you never have to worry about having a roof over your head.”

 While they had discussed the importance of financial security for the children’s futures, buying a house now seemed a distant dream.
 This is where Homes For Our Troops (HFOT) has played a crucial role.
 Thanks to this organization, not only are Tristian and Alston’s futures secure, but so is Seana’s.
 By giving them this beautiful home, HFOT has fulfilled Ofren’s final wishes for his family.
 Even more, Seana can finally see the future, something she felt she had lost the moment she learned of her husband’s death.
-Living in their new home Seana will attend the University of Cincinnati and Alston will start school.
+Living in their new home, Seana attended the University of Cincinnati and Alston started school.

 Over the span of his ten-year Army career, Ofren’s awards and decorations include: Bronze Star Medal; Meritorious Service Medal; Army Commendation Medal; Army Achievement Medal; Valorous Unit Award; Meritorious Unit Citation; Afghanistan Campaign Medal; Iraq Campaign Medal; NATO Medal; Ranger Tab; Expert Infantryman Badge; Parachutist Badge; Air Assault Badge and Combat Infantryman Badge.